tarunsankhla/tarunsankhla/README.md

 <br/>
 <hr>

-- 🔭 I’m currently working on C# and GRPC and Azure
+- 🔭 I’m currently working on React JS, JAVA, Terraform and CI/CD

-- 🌱 I’m currently learning about Azure and Data Analytics
+- 🌱 I’m currently learning about System Design, Go and AWS

 - 👨‍💻 All about me is at [My Website](https://tarunsankhla.github.io/)